 How long can cooked steak last in the fridge?

 The USDA recommends that you don’t leave leftover cooked steak for longer than 4 days.
-They say that 3-4 days is ok if you have properly stored your cooked steak in 40°F or less.
+They say that 3-4 days is ok if you have properly stored your cooked steak at 40°F or less.

 Refrigerating cooked steak doesn’t eliminate the growth of bacteria, it only slows it down so you don’t want to wait too long.